OCR-tech/InnoTSR/CONTRIBUTING.md

 - Include comments for complex logic or non-obvious behavior.
 - Write tests for new functionality and any changes.
 - Update documentation for user-facing changes. -->

-## ❓ Questions

-If you have any questions, please contact us at: ocrtech.mail@gmail.com

 ## 🎉 Thank you